jhaji2911/BBD-MEDIC-NEXUS/README.md

 ## About <a name = "about"></a>

-This project is just wrapper, which calls the underlying  `ollama api` for getting data from existing models running in your local or hosted machines.
+This project is just wrapper, which calls the underlying  `SSN and IRS` for getting data from existing data  sources.

- You need to install and run ollama api before using this wrapper.

- ## Usage <a name = "usage"></a>

-Steps to install `ollama`

-1. First download ollama from [here](https://ollama.com/download)
-2. once you have downloaded ollama, then proceed with downloading models and running them.
-3. In our case we have two models running :
-                a. `ollama run mistral:7b-instruct`
-                b. `ollama run deepseek-coder:6.7b`

- Well, this is it for the ollama part.

 ## Getting Started <a name = "getting_started"></a>